 - Personal care and medical case management – Our extensive personal care, personal safety and behavior management programs ensure that participants are provided services in a safe and effective environment.
-Our Chantilly and Springfield program locations have nurses on staff who are trained to react to medical and other health needs.
+Our Springfield, South Springfield, Chantilly and Woodmont program locations have nurses on staff who are trained to react to medical and other health needs.
 Medical services include the administration of medicines, G-tube feeding, seizure management and first aid.

 - Therapy programs – We offer a range of physical, speech, occupational and expressive therapy opportunities to program participants.
 Each therapeutic plan is designed to provide the most benefit for the individual.
 Innovative therapy offerings include music, dance, and art therapy, as well as therapeutic horseback riding.

 - Music and Dance Therapy – Exploring movement and expression through music and dance can release emotional and physical tension and bring a sense of freedom and self-empowerment.
 It can also improve learning, build self-esteem, reduce stress and provide physical exercise.

 - Art Therapy – Art therapy has a range of emotional, physical, cognitive and social benefits.
 Group art therapy can help provide an opportunity for people with disabilities to socialize as well as provide a safe outlet for self-expression.

 - Therapeutic Horseback Riding – Horseback riding has been shown to be one of the most beneficial forms of recreation for people with all types of disabilities.
 The unique relationship formed with the horse can lead to increased confidence, patience and self-esteem, as well as stronger muscles and better balance and coordination.

 Alexandria Community Integration Center

 6295 Edsall Rd., Suite 260

 Annandale, VA 22003

 2110 Washington Blvd, Suite 301